PapaZay/AnimeApp/README.md

   - we can then submit PR requests for each other to review the changes and push it to main.
   - when we are satisfied with the new changes, delete that branch and start a new one

-Built by Yohance Flager and Isaiah Flager-Hearan
+Built by Yohance Flager Jr. and Isaiah Flager-Hearan